 The local pueblo has three sodas featuring typical Tico menus, a bar, and two pulparias which stock basic supplies.

 Busy Santa Teresa is a 15 minute drive south for more sodas, restaurants, grocery stores, hardware stores, two banks, internet cafes and nightlife.
 Mal Pais is another 10 minutes further for more restaurants, fishing, zip lines, and snorkeling.
 Cobano is the main town and is easily accessible within a 20 minute drive in the dry season, along an interior, well maintained gravel road.

 The tourist wave has not arrived in Manzanillo and the locals would like to keep the community’s future as quiet and tranquil as it is today.

 $450,000.00 U.S. ($102.46/m2)

 For more information, email: firstname.lastname@example.org

-* the adjacent property, 2003 m2 has just had concession permits approved and is also for sale.
-Joined together, these two properties would make a perfect spot for a boutique hotel.
-See ‘Previous Entries’ in the Photo section for more photographs and information on this lot.
+* the adjacent property, 2003 m2 has also had concession permits approved and is for sale.
+Joined together, these two properties would make a perfect spot for a boutique hotel, rental cabinas, or a yoga and/or Stand Up Paddle-board retreat.
+Business opportunities are endless because you are starting from a clean slate with this area yet untouched by tourism . *See ‘Older Posts’ for more photographs and information on this lot.

 This view is the driveway into the property from the main road.
 The main road through Playa Manzanillo runs the length of the pueblo in the 50 meter public zone, between the beach and the properties fronting the beach.